aio-libs/aiokafka/docs/consumer.rst

   should add one to the offset of the last message processed.

-Here we process a batch of messages per partition and commit not all consumed *offsets*, but only for the partition we processed.
+Here we process a batch of messages per partition and commit not all consumed *offsets*, but only for the partition, we processed.

 Controlling The Consumer's Position